KevinZhouRafael/DragDropiOS/README.md

 [![License](https://img.shields.io/cocoapods/l/DragDropiOS.svg?style=flat)](http://cocoapods.org/pods/DragDropiOS)
 [![Platform](https://img.shields.io/cocoapods/p/DragDropiOS.svg?style=flat)](http://cocoapods.org/pods/DragDropiOS)

+DragDropiOS is a drag and drop manager on iOS.
+It supports drag and drop with in one or more classes extends UIView.

 ## Example

+The example shows a drag and drop demo in one collectionView.

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+- iOS 8.0+
+- Xcode 7.3
+- Swift 2.2
 ## Installation

 DragDropiOS is available through [CocoaPods](http://cocoapods.org).
 To install